neilpeterson/talk-terraform-workshop/11-continuous-deployment/README.md

- # Integrating with Azure Pipelines
+# Approving and deploying Terraform configuration with Azure Pipelines

 ## Module Overview